Backup of Quora content

 I was working on a product with a team and we were aiming to solve some hard problems in combinatorial optimization.
 From looking at the literature we couldn't find anything out there that would solve our particular problem in any reasonable amount of time given the resources we had so we had to do research and come up with our own algorithms.
 Then we started running into substantial problems implementing our algorithms with the equipment we had (not enough RAM, unsupported libraries for languages, limitations of the systems we were using, etc).
 Solving these problems was difficult and required a high level of expertise at times.
 Now another group that was working on a very similar problem to us took a different approach, they just threw millions of dollars at getting more computing power and used a slightly less sophisticated approach.
 Would it have been cheaper for them to hire more people?
 Because I don't know their business model I really can't say.
 Was it cheaper to hire me and some other elite staff and save millions of dollars of OpEx on server costs, possibly yes?

+In the last example it was possible to spend money elsewhere instead of on staff, but this isn't always possible.
+There's a lot of things where you just have to know how to do something in order to do it, no amount of money will help if you get something done if you don't know how to do what you need to do.
 Whenever a certain level of seniority is required to make any progress at all then hiring people below that skill bar is not going to actually save you any money.
 This will just cause a lot of frustration as these staff flounder around.

-There's a bunch of other examples in finance or any other business situation that's accurately modeled by a zero-sum (or more precisely a constant sum game).
+There's a bunch of other examples in finance or any other business situation that are accurately modeled by a zero-sum (or more precisely a constant sum game).
 In these situations if your product is not as good as your competitors you simply don't make as much money.
 Depending on what's at stake hiring more skilled developers can generate the business a ton of value.

 Another similar situation are winner-take all markets.
 If you are in one of these markets and are making some app then you'll want to win the market.
-Because of the non linearity of rewards it came make a lot of sense to invest in more skilled staff
+Because of the non linearity of rewards it came make a lot of sense to invest in more skilled staff.

 Then there's another common class of problems that's entirely different and aren't driven by solving technical difficulties.
 Often you have some specifications that aren't cutting edge and you need to solve a bunch of tasks that, while important to the business, are mundane tasks from a technical point of view.
 In a situation like this having one skilled team lead to come up with an overall plan and architecture and a bunch of people doing the smaller less skill intensive tasks is a perfectly valid approach.